AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

 >[!IMPORTANT]
 >
 >Marketo Measure will be deprecating this table in mid-2024.
-If you wish to use it in the meantime, please run [this SQL query](/help/marketo-measure-data-warehouse/assets/BIZ_FACTS.sql).
+If you wish to create it on your side, please run [this SQL query](/help/marketo-measure-data-warehouse/assets/BIZ_FACTS.sql).

 <table>
   <tbody>